 Aggravated DUI in San Diego

-For a first DUI offense, jail time will not be assigned unless aggravating circumstances are present.
+For a first DUI offense, jail time will not be assigned unless some aggravating factors are present.
 Each county, and each court, will assign varying degrees of importance or interpretation to these aggravating circumstances.
-Having an experienced defense lawyer like Vincent Ross will provide you the best defense in navigating the available options and the tendencies of each court to develop an effective defense strategy.
+Having an experienced defense lawyer, like those at the San Diego DUI Attorney Law Firm, will provide you the best defense in navigating the available options and the tendencies of each court to develop an effective defense strategy.

 Aggravating circumstances affecting your case may include the following situations:

-- You were in an accident with another vehicle.
+- You were in an accident with another vehicle or caused some property damage.

 - You were involved in any type of accident in which someone was injured.